 One year later, it appears as nothing’s changed.
 Just days away from free-agency, Mathews will soon be free to shop his services to other teams.
-Will he do so, or will he set up some roots in Pittsburgh, provided Mike Tomlin, Keith Butler and Johnny Mitchell want him back….?
+Will he do so, or will he set up some roots in Pittsburgh, provided Mike Tomlin, Keith Butler and John Mitchell want him back….?

 Capsule Profile of Ricardo Mathews Steelers Career

 Mathews was a seventh round pick by the Colts in the 2010 NFL Draft; after making the team out of training camp, he initially set up roots in Indianapolis, where he remained for four years.
 Mathews started six games as a member of the Colts, recording five sacks and 67 tackles.

 In 2014, Mathews elected to sign with the Texans as a free-agent, but was waived and never appeared in any regular season games for Houston.
 However, Mathews found a home with the Chargers that same year and remained in San Diego through the 2015 season, before signing that aforementioned one-year deal with the Steelers.

 Teams covet depth for a reason, and when star defensive end Cameron Heyward played in only seven games in 2016 due to multiple injuries, you saw why depth is so important.

 In Ricardo Mathews, 29, the Steelers had a veteran player who started seven games for the Chargers the year before; they were forced to lean on that experience, as he started five games a year ago.
 While he only recorded eight tackles and one sack during the season, Mathews appeared in all 16 games in 2016 and played a bigger role than anyone could have anticipated.